bevyengine/bevy/examples/README.md

 [Generic System](../examples/ecs/generic_system.rs) | Shows how to create systems that can be reused with different types [Hierarchy](../examples/ecs/hierarchy.rs) | Creates a hierarchy of parents and children entities [Immutable Components](../examples/ecs/immutable_components.rs) | Demonstrates the creation and utility of immutable components
-[Indexes](../examples/ecs/index.rs) | Demonstrates the creation and utility of indexes [Iter Combinations](../examples/ecs/iter_combinations.rs) | Shows how to iterate over combinations of query results [Nondeterministic System Order](../examples/ecs/nondeterministic_system_order.rs) | Systems run in parallel, but their order isn't always deterministic.
+[Indexes](../examples/ecs/index.rs) | Demonstrates querying by component value using indexing [Iter Combinations](../examples/ecs/iter_combinations.rs) | Shows how to iterate over combinations of query results [Nondeterministic System Order](../examples/ecs/nondeterministic_system_order.rs) | Systems run in parallel, but their order isn't always deterministic.
 Here's how to detect and fix this.
 [Observer Propagation](../examples/ecs/observer_propagation.rs) | Demonstrates event propagation with observers